With the number of insider-related breaches rising every year, employee monitoring is becoming a common practice.

 7. Use dedicated software

-Before choosing an employee monitoring tool, think of the metrics you need to track and search for the best software to meet your specific needs.
-Note that monitoring software should be unobtrusive and should not disturb your employees’ workflow.
+You can use insider threat management (ITM) or employee monitoring tools.
+Compare ITM software before deploying one and think of the metrics you need to track to meet your specific needs.
+Note that Windows Virtual Desktop (WVD) monitoring tools or any other monitoring software should be unobtrusive and should not disturb your employees’ workflow.
 If your purpose is to ensure security or achieve compliance, make sure your employees aren’t able to pause or terminate monitoring applications no matter how tech-savvy they may be.
 It’s also important to protect collected data from misuse by storing it in a secure location with limited controlled access.

 Using Ekran System for monitoring employees at work